eocis-chuk/chuk-grid/README.md

-# prototype-grid
+# chuk-grid

-Code to define a prototype 100m CHUK grid on EPSG:27700
+Code to construct a (at 100m and other resolutions) CHUK grid on EPSG:27700 and export it to NetCDF4

-Prototype grids will be replaced with an official version (expected later in 2023)

 ## installation